SaltyKitkat/xize/README.md

 - compsize RIIR version
 - use multithreads to speed up
 - ignore instead of exit if search_v2 is not supported
+- todo
-- todo: impl -x to check device info
+  - impl -x to check device info
+  - worker thread_local cache for extent map